Getting financial support for your internship abroad.

 - Full-time student status at a German university

-- Home university has a valid Erasmus University Charter (ECHE)
+- Valid Erasmus University Charter (ECHE) of the home university

-- Compulsory participation in an online language test set by the European Commission in the relevant working language (currently available for Dutch, English, French, German, Italian and Spanish) before the beginning and once again at the end of your stay (this will not affect your eligibility for Erasmus+ funding)
+- Compulsory participation in an online language test set by the European Commission in the relevant working language before the beginning and once again at the end of your stay (this will not affect your eligibility for Erasmus+ funding)

 The amount of funding for Erasmus+ student exchanges depends on the cost of living in the relevant destination or ‘programme’ country.
-For the 2018/19 academic year, the Committee of International Relations at Nordhausen University of Applied Sciences has set the following amounts of funding for internships ( student mobility for placements - SMP):
+For the 2018/19 academic year, the following amounts of funding for internships (student mobility for placements - SMP) have been set:

-- Denmark, Finland, Great Britain, Ireland, Iceland, Liechtenstein, Luxembourg, Norway, Sweden
+- Denmark, Finland, Iceland, Ireland, Liechtenstein, Luxembourg, Norway, Sweden and the United Kingdom

-- Belgium, France, Greece, Italy, Netherlands, Portugal, Spain, Cyprus, Austria
+- Austria, Belgium, Cyprus, France, Greece, Italy, Netherlands, Portugal and Spain

-- Bulgaria, Estonia, Croatia, Latvia, Lithuania, Malta, Macedonia, Poland, Romania, Slovakia, Slovenia, Czech Republic, Hungary, Turkey
+- Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, North Macedonia, Poland, Romania, Slovakia, Slovenia and Turkey

 Applications are to be submitted through the International Office.
-Scholarship recipients are selected twice a year by the Committee of International Relations.
+Scholarships recipients are selected twice a year by the Comitee of International Relations.

 - Quality of the Letter of Motivation